 This phaser pedal has an all-analog signal path with a digital microprocessor.
 It offers that pure analog sound with all the functionality of a highly versatile digital pedal.

 The pedal can produce the classic jet sound of a phaser.
 It can also be set to achieve the auto-wah of an envelope filter or to output a massive vibrato/uni-vibe effect.

 Regardless of the phase-shifting style, the Empress Phaser offers a great deal of controllability.
-Use an external expression pedal control or control voltage source; an external tap footswitch; external audio control or MIDI to affect the parameters of the pedal in real time.
+Use an external expression pedal control or control voltage source, an external tap footswitch, external audio control or MIDI to affect the pedal parameters in real-time.

 We can set the Phaser to an envelope filter or audio-triggered sweep.
 We can also program rhythms of modulation or control the modulation manually.
 The options available are plentiful!

 The Empress Effects Phaser has 3 modes of operation, selectable via the Mode toggle switch.
 Let’s discuss each of these modes along with the other controls available on the body of the pedal:

 - Mode switch: switched between the 3 modes of operation.

 - Tap: speed is set by tapping in a tempo with the tap stomp switch.

 - Knob: speed of the phaser is set with the speed knob and the speed range switch.